List of ambassadors of New Zealand to France

-The Ambassador from New Zealand to France is New Zealand's foremost diplomatic representative in the Republic of France, and in charge of New Zealand's diplomatic mission in France.
+The ambassador from New Zealand to France is New Zealand's foremost diplomatic representative in the Republic of France, and in charge of New Zealand's diplomatic mission in France.

 The embassy is located at 103 rue de Grenelle in Paris, France's capital city.
 New Zealand has maintained a resident ambassador in France since 1957, and a resident Head of Mission since 1949.
-The Ambassador to France is concurrently accredited to Portugal, Senegal and the OECD.
+The ambassador to France is concurrently accredited to Portugal, Senegal and the OECD.

-The Permanent Delegate to UNESCO is also accredited through the embassy in Paris; the Head of Mission to UNESCO is usually the Deputy Head of the mission to France.
-See: List of Permanent Delegates from New Zealand to UNESCO.
+The permanent delegate to UNESCO is also accredited through the embassy in Paris; the head of mission to UNESCO is usually the deputy head of the mission to France.
+See: List of permanent delegates of New Zealand to UNESCO.